edehr/edehr/README.md

 * The second step is to make sure you have a working version of npm and Node.js installed on your machine.
 You can find the installation instructions [here](https://nodejs.org/en/download/).

-* (Optional) The third step is to make sure you have a working version of Docker installed on your machine.
+* The third step is to make sure you have a working version of Docker installed on your machine.
 You can find the installation instructions [here](https://docs.docker.com/engine/install/).

-    Keep in mind that the third step is optional, in case you want the project to run in a locally installed mongodb instance, make sure to follow these steps alternatively to the third one.
+    Keep in mind that, if you are able to use an installed version of MongoDB, this is optional, in case you want the project to run in a locally installed mongodb instance, make sure to follow these steps alternatively to the third one.
 You can find instructions for it here [here](https://docs.mongodb.com/manual/installation/).

 ## Clone the repository